The Renewable Energy Law Review: Renewable Energy and the Dodd Frank Act

 There is a de minimis threshold of US$8 billion in swap transactions over the course of a year that an entity can enter into before being required to register with the CFTC as a 'swap dealer'.
 Exceeding the de minimis threshold mandates an expensive new business model – regulation by the CFTC as a swap dealer.60 The US$8 billion threshold is lowered to US$25 million for swaps with counterparties that are 'special entities',61 which include government instrumentalities such as state general service administrations.
 The complexity of long-term transactions involving energy commodities, and the ambiguity as to which transactions (or embedded parts of a transaction) may be considered swaps, mandate taking great care when transacting with special entities.
 For example, a transmission-basis swap embedded in what would otherwise be a physical forward power purchase agreement could count towards the de minimis threshold.
 'Utility operations-related swaps' with 'utility special entities' are not subject to the lower US$25 million sub-threshold.62 Parties may rely on representations from the utility special entity, but CFTC record-keeping requirements for such a representation are different from those for the rest of the transaction documents.63

-Do not (mis)use savings clauses in forward contracts.
+Do not (mis)use savings clauses in forward contracts

 Fear that a forward transaction might be a swap has sometimes led market participants to include ill-advised 'savings clauses' in agreements.
 Some such clauses purport to require a meet and confer if the transaction is 'found to be' a swap and 'amend' the agreement to avoid the swap designation.
 Such clauses should be avoided.
-There is no good-faith safe harbour for determining whether an energy commodity transaction is a swap;64 the determination must be made, one way or the other, and correctly, when the transaction is signed.65 If the transaction is a swap, or a forward contract with an embedded option that does not meet the commodity trade option exemption conditions, and does not fit another CFTC exemption, it must be reported almost immediately to a swap data repository.66 One cannot safely report a transaction that might be a swap but really is not, 'out of an abundance of caution', as companies have been fined by the CFTC for over-reporting.67 Although the CFTC encouraged parties to 'seek an interpretation from the Commissions as to whether the agreement, contract or transaction is a swap',68 the only published response to such a request took the CFTC four months – and the CFTC declined to answer.69
+There is no good-faith safe harbour for determining whether an energy commodity transaction is a swap;64 the determination must be made, one way or the other, and correctly, when the transaction is signed.65 If the transaction is a swap, or a forward contract with an embedded option that does not meet the commodity trade option exemption conditions, and does not fit another CFTC exemption, it must be reported almost immediately to a swap data repository.66 One cannot safely report a transaction that might be a swap but really is not, 'out of an abundance of caution', as companies have been fined by the CFTC for over-reporting.67 Although the CFTC encouraged parties to 'seek an interpretation from the Commissions as to whether the agreement, contract or transaction is a swap',68 the only published response to such a request took four months – and in it the CFTC declined to answer.69

 Entering into a physical forward contract instead of a swap is not evasion.70 But modifying what should have been reported as a swap after it has been executed to avoid the reporting obligation might be prohibited evasion and, in that case, the CFTC will continue to interpret the transaction as a swap.71 Agreeing in advance to modify a transaction that should have been reported, to avoid reporting or the consequences of not reporting, could be interpreted as conspiracy to commit evasion.